Trioblack/view-holder-generator/README.md

 android:id="@+id/subtitle"
 ```

-an alternative approach is use a uniform binding pattern for Java field names and view ids. using this tool, a layout file like this:
+an alternative approach is use a uniform binding pattern between Java field names and view ids. using this tool, a layout file like this:

 ```xml
 <LinearLayout xmlns:android="http://schemas.android.com/apk/res/android"